smit1625/twilio-test-toolkit/README.md

 	@call.gather?			# Returns true if the current scope **is** a gather.
 Compare with the has_gather? method.
 	@call.gather_action		# Returns the value of the action attribute for the gather.
 	@call.press("1")		# Simulates pressing the specified digits.
+	@call.force_timeout # Simulates waiting for the gather to end without pressing any digits.

 You can also use other CallScope methods (e.g. *has_say?* and similar.)

 The *press* method has a few caveats worth knowing.
 It's only callable once per gather - when you call it, TTT will immediately call the gather's action.
 There is no way to simulate pressing buttons slowly, and you don't really need to do this anyways - Twilio doesn't care and just passes them all at once. *press* simply fills out the value of params[:Digits] and calls your method, just like Twilio does.

 Although you can technically pass whatever you want to *press*, in practice Twilio only sends digits and #.
 Still it's probably a good idea to test garbage data in this parameter with your actions, so TTT doesn't get in your way if you want to call press with "UNICORNSANDPONIES" as a parameter.

+The *force_timeout* method automatically ends the current gather and moves on to the next sibling element in your TwiML.
+This allows you to test code that Gathers multiple times in a single TwiML document.

 TTT doesn't attempt to validate your TwiML, so it's worth knowing that Gather only allows Say, Pause, and Play as child elements.
 Nested Gathers are not supported.